 That’s human excreta she’s carrying in the container on her head.
-Polite society calls it ‘night soil.’
+Polite society calls it ‘night soil'.
 She’s among India’s most defenceless and exploited citizens.
 And there are hundreds like her in Sikar, Rajasthan, alone.

 How many manual scavengers does India have?
 We don’t really know.
 Right up to the 1971 Census, theirs was not even listed as a separate occupation.
-Some state governments simply deny the existence of night soil workers.
-Yet, even the flawed data that exists suggests that close to a million dalits work as manual scavengers.
+Some state governments simply deny the existence of 'night soil' workers.
+Yet, even the flawed data that exists suggests that close to a million Dalits work as manual scavengers.
 The real figure could be higher.
 Those dealing with ‘night soil’ are mostly women.

 Their work draws the worst penalties of ritual “pollution” in the caste system.
 Untouchability on a large and systemic scale haunts every space of their existence.
 Their colonies are more sharply segregated.
 Many are somewhere between rural town and city.
 In villages that have become ‘towns’ without planning.
 But there are some in the metros as well.

-In 1993, the Centre passed the “Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act.”
+In 1993, the central government passed the Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act.
 This banned manual scavenging.
 Many states responded by simply denying the existence of the practice in their territories, or with silence.
 Funds for their rehabilitation exist and are accessible to state governments.
 But how can you fight something you claim does not exist?
-In some states there was actually resistance at the cabinet level to adoption of the Act.
+In some states there was actually resistance at the Cabinet level to the adoption of the Act.

 Women ‘safai karamcharis’ (sanitation workers) in many municipalities are so poorly paid that they do ‘night soil’ work on the side to make ends meet.
-Often municipalities do not pay their salaries for months.
+Often, municipalities do not pay their salaries for months.
 In 1996, the safai karamcharis of Haryana launched a huge protest against such treatment.
 In response, the state government locked up nearly 700 women for close to 70 days after invoking the Essential Services Maintenance Act.
 The only demand of the strikers was: pay us our salaries on time.